 Lowe, Choi, Diaz homer to help Rays beat Orioles 8-1

 It was the eighth straight home game in which the Rays gave up two runs or fewer.
-They have given up nine runs in their last eight games at home.
+They have given up nine runs in their last eight games at home and have a 2.33 ERA after 14 games.

 Rio Ruiz hit his second home run for the Orioles, who have lost seven of nine.